analogdevicesinc/msdk/Examples/MAX78000/CameraIF_Debayer/README.md

 ### Project-Specific Build Notes

-* This project only supports the MAX78000EVKIT.
+* This project only supports the MAX78000EVKIT or MAX78000CAM01 board.
 * This project supports displaying the captured image on the TFT display.
 To enable this functionality, define `ENABLE_TFT` in [main.c](main.c)

 ## Required Connections